 This advance in the use of recycled materials meant overcoming technological barriers and influencing changes in consumer habits, such as the growth in the commercialization of refills, including categories such as makeup and perfumery.
-The adoption of the 100% recycled PET bottle for the Tododia and Ekos lines also altered the design and the level of transparency of the recipients, reducing the impact provoked by the the packs.
+The adoption of the 100% recycled PET bottle for the Tododia and Ekos lines also altered the design and the level of transparency of the recipients, reducing the impact provoked by the Reduction in relative emissions the packs.
 Acceptance by consumers was good.